pretix/pretix-docs/docs/guides/products/discounts.md

 Clone that ticket, give it a name such as "Reduced ticket for groups of five or more", and set the price to €15.00.
 Save the ticket and edit it.
 Switch to the :btn:Availability: tab and set the "Minimum amount per order" to 5.
-This way, customers can purchase 5 or more of the tickets at the discounted price.
+This way, customers will have to purchase at least five of the discounted tickets at the same time.

 #### Bulk discounts